nmwilk/modern-android-dev-workout/README.md

 Uses NASA's [NeoWs API](https://api.nasa.gov/api.html#NeoWS) as its data source.

-Requires Java 8 installed (for RetroLambda) and JAVA_HOME pointing at it.
+Requires JDK 1.8 installed (for RetroLambda) and JAVA_HOME pointing at it.
 Or you can point the build at your JDK1.8 installation using a line like this - in the app module's build.gradle:

 ```
 retrolambda {